srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Under **Size**, click **Change size**.
 In the displayed list of sizes, select **DS1_v2** and click **Select**.

-    > [!NOTE] Not all VM sizes are available in all regions.
+    > **Note**:  Not all VM sizes are available in all regions.
 If, in a later step, you are unable to select the VM size, try a different region.
 For example, if **West US** doesn't have the sizes available, try **West US 2**.

 1. Under **Administrator account**, select the **Password** option for **Authentication type**.